 I am a vanilla loving girl at heart and will always choose vanilla over chocolate.
 I love vanilla desserts and if you go ahead and throw in some chocolate chips (for texture of course) I am so down for that.

 That brings me to these delicious blondies which are dense like a brownie, only not chocolate.
 They have a rich vanilla flavor rather than a deep chocolate flavor.

 Right when I discovered blondies I knew they would be my new favorite dessert.

-These blondies only require seven simple, healthy ingredients that you most likely have in your pantry already, especially if you’ve made any of my other recipes.
+These one bowl blondies only require seven simple, healthy ingredients that you most likely have in your pantry already, especially if you've made any of my other recipes.
 If not these ingredients are easily found in most grocery stores.